 South Australian and Northern Territory schools attracting equity adjustment factors will be identified by SATAC using specific criteria, which includes:

 - schools’ remoteness as defined under the Australian Standard Geographical Classification

-- the 'participation rate' (the percentage of students in each school gaining an Selection rank)
+- the 'participation rate' (the percentage of students in each school gaining an Australian Tertiary Admission Rank (ATAR))

-- the mean Selection Rank achieved in each school
+- the mean ATAR achieved in each school

 - schools' Index of Community Socio-Educational Advantage.